 Dr Hazel Corradi is the Department’s coordinator for the University’s mentoring scheme.
 The scheme fulfils a commitment the University made in the Athena SWAN action plan.

-Dr Ruth Massey writes in The Conversation about the benefits of the swine flu vaccination programme.
+Dr Paula Kover writes in The Conversation about the possibility of an insect ‘armageddon’.